 Having too much of a good thing can be dangerous, particularly when it comes to company stock.
 Equity compensation has the potential to build wealth.
 But restricted stock, stock options, and other company stock plans can also lead to unintended concentrations in your portfolio—and heightened volatility.
 But there are strategies you can use to manage that risk, and navigate the taxes and rules that come with company stock.

-"Many employees with equity compensation plans don't understand just how much of their wealth is concentrated in company stock or the risk it poses to their portfolio," says Kim Papik, vice president of equity compensation planning at Fidelity Investments.
+"Many employees with equity compensation plans don't understand just how much of their wealth is concentrated in company stock or the risk it poses to their portfolio," says Chris Russo, vice president of executive benefits and compensation planning at Fidelity Investments.
 "Even companies that have produced a lot of wealth for an individual may run into trouble, and a concentrated portfolio, particularly one built on stock options, may be at risk for significant losses."

 Concentration: Know what you own

 That volatility could have big implications for the value of a stock portfolio.
-Consider the hypothetical example below, showing the impact of a series of 10% price moves—both up and down—on a portfolio of $500,000 of company shares.
+Consider the following hypothetical example, showing the impact of different price levels—both up and down—on a portfolio of 10,000 shares worth $500,000 total.

 Steps to manage your company stock

 If you have a large portion of your wealth in company stock, you may want to sell some of those shares and diversify your portfolio.
-Sounds easy enough.
-The challenge is that rules governing company stock grants and options can be complicated.
-Some employees are limited in what shares they can sell or when they can sell them.
+Remember: The goal of diversification is not necessarily to boost performance, but to help manage risk.
+Since the rules that govern company stock grants and options can be complicated, some employees are limited in what shares they can sell or when they can sell them.
 And selling can come with big tax implications.

 Fortunately, there are strategies you can use to help you manage risk.
 Here are 4 keys to unraveling concentrated positions while trying to minimize the tax hit.